 Elder is one of our favorite wintertime herbs!
 Found growing in moist areas along rivers, roads, and in forests, this immune boosting botanical is native to Europe, Northern Africa, and Western and Central Asia.
-Its flowers and berries have a long history of use in traditional European medicine.
+Its flowers and berries have a long history of use in traditional European remedies.
 Native Americans have also used the flowers, berries, and bark of Elder trees for hundreds of years.

 Elder berry syrup is a wonderful remedy for wintertime and offers antioxidants, potassium, beta carotene, calcium, phosphorus, and vitamin C. For children under 2, add the syrup to hot water to kill any microbes in the honey.
 You can even drizzle the delicious syrup over pancakes, yogurt, or ice cream!

 Elder Berry Syrup Recipe

 - 1 cup fresh or 1/2 cup dried organic elder berries (harvest blue or black, avoid poisonous reds)

 - 1 cup raw local honey

 - 1 organic organic cinnamon stick, 3 organic cloves, and a pinch of dried organic ginger root (optional)